-Mothers and children from the Portman Early Childhood Centre have been working with artist Jasleen Kaur to ask how cooking and eating together can be a site of resistance.
+Parents from the Portman Early Childhood Centre worked with artist Jasleen Kaur to ask how cooking and eating together can be a site of resistance.

-Everyday Resistance revisits the Portman’s community lunch programme of 2008, no longer in existence due to cuts in funding, where parents took it in turns to gather, cook a meal and eat together.
+Everyday Resistance revisits the Portman’s community lunch programme of 2008, no longer in existence due to cuts in funding, where parents took it in turns to gather, cook a meal and eat together with their children.
 For this new iteration, the process centred on bread, a staple food stuff with endless variations.
 Families made bread together, learning a culturally significant recipe from a different group member each week.

-The project takes place against a background of austerity and the hostile environment, and centres the concerns of people who feel its effects most deeply.
+The project took place against a background of austerity and the hostile environment, and centred the concerns of people who feel its effects most deeply.
 Through the process of cooking and eating together, people shared experiences of racism, the isolation of being newly arrived to the country, frustration with cuts to ESOL classes and displacement from the neighbourhood to the edges of London and beyond.
-Together we ask: How can cooking and eating be an act of resistance?
+Together the group asked: How can cooking and eating be an act of resistance?
 How can we create a network of care to support ourselves and others?
 How can we take up space and make our voices heard when the government is systematically working on the removal of us?

 In collaboration with designer Cecilia Serafini and Jasleen Kaur, the group produced a series of picnic blankets featuring images, questions and conversation fragments from the project.
 The blankets, a familiar and everyday object, also function as a form of resistance; a tool for those who don’t consider themselves protesters.
 In September 2019 mothers and children gathered for a picnic at Speakers Corner in Hyde Park, a space of debate and protest for over 150 years, to support one another, make visible their concerns and take up space in public.